 Where the pH is below a certain level and the BD is above a certain level it is thought to be compatible with a metabolic acidosis.
-The presence of a metabolic acidosis in cord blood is a strong indicator that the fetus was deprived of oxygen during labour and delivery as the samples analyzed were taken immediately after delivery.
+The presence of metabolic acidosis in cord blood is a strong indicator that the fetus was deprived of oxygen during labour and delivery as the samples analyzed were taken immediately after delivery.

 This is convincing evidence that there was a problem with fetal oxygenation during labour.
 It is that impaired oxygenation that puts your newborn at risk of brain injury.